neil-gilbert/Tagify/README.md

 # Tagify
 A flexible, high-performance OpenTelemetry tag generator for .NET using source generators.
-Simplify your telemetry with automatic property-to-tag mapping and support for additional custom tags.
+Simplify your telemetry with automatic property-to-tag mapping.

 ## What's it all about?

 Tagify is a high-performance, flexible OpenTelemetry tag generator for .NET applications.
 It leverages source generators to create efficient, compile-time code for mapping your object properties to OpenTelemetry tags.
-Tagify focuses on explicit tagging, allowing you to precisely control which properties are included in your telemetry, while also providing the flexibility to add custom tags at runtime.
+Whether you want to tag all properties or just a select few, Tagify has got you covered.

 ## Getting Started